ivcap-works/ivcap-docs/core-docs/ADRs/005-sec-groups.md

 There are multiple reasons to maintain a record of schemas and their definitions; validation is one of them.
 If we manage schemas, we first of all, need to protect them in a similar (if not identical fashion) as aspects, where the entity is the name of the schema and the (only?) aspect being the schema definition.
 However, a particular schema can only be created, but never retracted.
 In addition, we may add an additional, but optional `create_ps` property, to indicate on who can create aspects of that schema type (that property can be modified at later stages).

-WHat is unclear to me right now, if we can also control the number of aspects with the same schema also through an additional property of the schema record.
+What is unclear to me right now, if we can also control the number of aspects with the same schema also through an additional property of the schema record.